-Lymphedema most commonly affects one of the extremities only, but in some cases both arms or both legs are affected.
+- Lymphedema most commonly affects one of the extremities only, but in some cases both arms or both legs are affected.

-Lymphedema may be classified as primary or secondary.
+- Lymphedema may be classified as primary or secondary.

-Lymphedema can occur due to a defect in the function of the lymphatic system, although this is not common.
+- Lymphedema can occur due to a defect in the function of the lymphatic system, although this is not common.
 In this situation, the lymphedema is referred to as primary lymphedema.

 - The most common cause of lymphedema in the U.S. is breast cancer surgery, especially in combination with radiation therapy, which can cause lymphedema of the arm on the side of the body affected by the cancer. '

 - Filariasis is a significant public health problem affecting millions in tropical and subtropical regions of Asia, Africa, the Western Pacific, and parts of Central and South America.
 In people suffering with filariasis, the entire leg, arm, or genital area may swell to several times its normal size, causing long-term disability.

-Other conditions characterized by damage to lymph nodes can also cause lymphedema, including infiltration of lymph nodes by cancer or damage due to trauma, burns, radiation, compression, or infection.
+- Other conditions characterized by damage to lymph nodes can also cause lymphedema, including infiltration of lymph nodes by cancer or damage due to trauma, burns, radiation, compression, or infection.

-Medically Reviewed by a Doctor on 9/8/2014
+Medically Reviewed by a Doctor on 1/27/2016

 Must Read Articles Related to Lymphedema